algobulls/algobulls_help_site/docs/member/faq.md

 Each method will provide information on the minimum capital required for that specific stock.
 However, the amount of capital required is determined by two factors: the quantity you wish to trade and the leverage provided by your broker for that specific stock.

 ### v.
 What are the risk-to-reward ratio and accuracy rates?
-We have provided backtesting data for all of our strategies on the marketplace so that you may evaluate the strategy's performance.
+We have provided backtesting data for all of our strategies on the Odyssey so that you may evaluate the strategy's performance.
 The summary section contains information on the number of trades, profit, losses, hit ratio, and many other factors.

 ## 2. Registration & Login: